mhannum72/mylunch/README.md

 todo
 ====

+* Instead of relying on jquery finds, keep a golden copy of a single find in the elm object

 * For the links below the carousel: put a direct reference to the into the carousel itself .. maybe generalize it a bit.